All Resident Evil Requiem puzzle box solutions

 Opening puzzle box in the Chairman's Office in the West Wing will get you the Moon quartz.

-To find the solution you can take the pencil from the desk at the back of the office and rub it on the notepad near the door to reveal the code Moon, Sun, Star, Moon.
-Or you can just put the code into the puzzle box immediately to save some time.
-Watch out for the zombies!
+To find the solution you need to take the pencil from the desk at the back of the office and rub it on the notepad near the door to reveal the code Moon, Sun, Star, Moon.
+Or you can just put that code straight in to save some time.
+Just watch out for the zombies!

 Resident Evil Requiem Lead Researcher's Office puzzle box solution